What is MapRun?

 For fuller details, please see the main MapRun website.

-MapRun.uk is a portal to help you to easily find maps and information about MapRun events near you.
+MapRun.uk is a portal to help you to easily find maps and information about permanent and smart/virtual orienteering events near you (also known as POCs and VOCs).
+MapRun are the most common type of smart orienteering events.
 The main MapRun website and the smart device apps do not have the maps, nor do they have specific details on the events.
 Finding a map and details of a course usually requires you to find and navigate through the website of the orienteering club that created it, which may not be obvious.
 This also means that each club is having to maintain their own MapRun webpages which is a duplication of effort and leads to each site presenting information in a different way.
-MapRun.uk gives a consistent, easy-to-use and searchable interface to all events in the UK.
-Clubs can use it alongside or in place of their own resources.
-All events for your club can be easily selected by going to http://CLUBNAME.maprun.uk/ (for example, http://waoc.maprun.uk/ for WAOC's events).

 MapRun.uk can group multiple courses in a single event.
 MapRun itself just lists the courses by name, so to tell users two courses were related (e.g. a short and long course) they would need to have similar names.
 MapRun.uk groups courses that have a common start location (within 100m) into a single event.
 This means they can share details on how to get there, parking, etc.